OpenCoin/opencoin-playground/v4/docs/OpenCoin.md

-[^diag]: To keep the diagram simple we have left out Charlene who was mentioned above in "[How does it work?](intro.md#how-does-it-work)".
+[^diag]: To keep the diagram simple we have left out Charlene who was mentioned above in "[How does it work?](overview.md#how-does-it-work)".
 Bob does everything she does.

 [^cent]: "opencent" refers to the specific example currency.
 The generic term "opencoin" refers to any currency following the OpenCoin protocol (of which opencent is one).

 [^comp]: This is to minimize damage in case the mint keys get compromised.

 [^tokenize]: It might be that also some existing coins might be needed to be swapped to get a good coin selection.
-See [Renew](schemata.md#requestrenew-message).
+See [RequestRenew Message](schemata.md#requestrenew-message).